 Bats in Churches Study

 - National Bats in Churches Study.
 We have 1000 priority churches, which have been randomly selected for this study.
-We need your help to survey as many as possible over the next four years (2019-2022).
-Find out more and take part this July.
+This involves borrowing equipment from us (including a bat detector and vials to collect bat droppings)

 - Church Bat Detectives (launches 2020).
 A slightly less detailed survey, which can be carried out at any church cared for by the Church of England.

 You only survey a church once; completing a questionnaire with church representatives and a daytime bat evidence survey.
 All told it'll take a few hours of your time.

 For the National Bats in Churches Study you will also collect droppings, if you find them, for DNA analysis, and place a static bat detector in the church for two nights.

 Why not involve your little ones and print this tick sheet (as shown in the image on the left hand side) and have them look out for bats too.